- Introduction (this page)

 Acknowledgements: This guide was produced by the Research Institute for Disabled Consumers with funding from Motability and in partnership with Drive Mobility (formerly the Forum of Mobility Centres).

 This information is unbiased and we hope it will help you choose the right option to meet your needs.
 We don't sell products.
-Please search online by product name to find suppliers or go to our Useful contacts section in the menu above.
+Please search online by product name to find suppliers.

 Last updated: August 2018